 If you have already been diagnosed by an ENT specialist and treated by a speech and language therapist, Stefan can help you to address tension issues, teach you to monitor your effort levels and assist your recovery.

-30 or 60 minute sessions are recommended, either online or in-person.
+60 minute sessions are recommended, either online or in-person.
 New clients are welcome to book a free online 15-minute consultation.

 "Estill Voice Training has given me the tools to change my speaking voice, which has made a massive difference to my vocal health.
 Retraction in particular has become something I practice every day.
 I never thought that I would like a scientific approach, but understanding more about what's actually happening inside has made me a better artist.
 It's given me my confidence back."